mimiframework/Mimi.jl/README.md

 Mimi is a package that provides a component model for integrated assessment models.

+Also see the [OptiMimi][http://github.com/jrising/OptiMimi.jl] package for optimizing parameters within Mimi models.

 ## Installation

 Mimi is an installable package.
 To install Mimi, use the following: